|

 Expressionism

-does not live in an ivory tower, it calls upon a fellow being
+does not live in an ivory tower, it turns to the person standing

 Jeff